Mawlid: Etymology

 The term Mawlid is derived from the Arabic root word walad, meaning "to give birth" or "descendant".
 Although it is a generic term for any day of birth, Mawlid usually refers to the observance of the birthday of Muhammad.
 The day is also known as Mawlid al-Nabi and sometimes spelled Milad in some areas.

 Along with being referred to as the celebration of the birth of Muhammad, the term Mawlid refers to the 'text especially composed for and recited at Muhammad's nativity celebration' or "a text recited or sung on that day".

 Date

-According to the majority of Sunni Muslims and most Shias, Muhammad was born on the 12th of Rabi' al-Awwal.
-Many Twelver Shia Muslims on the other hand assert that Muhammad was born on the 17th of Rabi' al-Awwal.
-It stands as a matter of ikhtilaf or disagreement since prominent Shia scholars such as Muhammad ibn Ya'qub al-Kulayni, Ibn Babawayh, and Zayn al-Din al-Juba'i al-'Amili have affirmed the date of the 12th of Rabi' al-Awal.
+According to the majority of Sunni Muslims, Muhammad was born on the 12th of Rabi I. Many Twelver Shia Muslims on the other hand assert that Muhammad was born on the 17th of Rabi I. It stands as a matter of ikhtilaf or disagreement since prominent Shia scholars such as Muhammad ibn Ya'qub al-Kulayni, Ibn Babawayh, and Zayn al-Din al-Juba'i al-'Amili have affirmed the date of the 12th of Rabi' al-Awal.
 Nonetheless, others contend that the date of Muhammad's birth is unknown and is not definitively recorded in the Islamic traditions.
 The issue of the correct date of the Mawlid is recorded by Ibn Khallikan as constituting the first proven disagreement concerning the celebration.